Andrii-888/cryptopay-service/README.md

 🚀 CryptoPay Service — PSP Core

-Backend core of a Swiss-grade crypto payment processor
+Backend Core of a Swiss-Grade Crypto Payment Processor

-psp-core is the backend service responsible for creating and managing crypto invoices, updating payment statuses, and preparing the system for AML checks, risk scoring, webhooks, and accounting.
+psp-core is the backend engine that creates and manages crypto invoices, updates payment statuses, and prepares the system for AML checks, risk scoring, webhooks, and accounting.

-This is the foundational layer of a future Swiss-compliant crypto PSP that integrates with e-commerce platforms.
+It serves as the foundational layer of a future Swiss-compliant crypto PSP that integrates seamlessly with e-commerce platforms and merchant systems.

-✅ Current State (MVP v1 Ready)
+✅ MVP v1 — Current State (Ready)
 🔹 1.
-Backend architecture
+Backend Architecture

 NestJS 11